jmpsec/osctrl-docs/content/usage/provision.sh/_index.md

 Arguments for MODE:
   dev 		Provision will run in development mode.
-Certificate will be self-signed. prod 		Provision will run in production mode. update 	Provision will update the service running in the machine.
+Certificate will be self-signed. prod 		Provision will run in production mode.

 Arguments for TYPE:
   self 		Provision will use a self-signed TLS certificate that will be generated.